 Pull quotes – Use name and preferred class year.
 Further identification below the name (such as a title) should follow university style, which is generally lower case.

-Current students – Generally avoid class year if they have not graduated but somewhere in text indicate how far along in school they are.
-“John Doe, a sophomore sociology major…” We use first-year, not freshman.
+Current students – Generally avoid class year if they have not graduated, but somewhere in text indicate how far along in school they are.
+We use “first-year” and not “freshman.”
+After a student’s first year, revert to the use of “sophomore,” “junior,” and “senior,” depending on academic credits.
+For example, “John Doe, a first-year sociology major,” or “Jane Doe, a sophomore mechanical engineering major.”

 Masthead of the magazine and administrative listings – No class year identifier.

 Name tags, business – Official name tags and business cards can include preferred class year.

 Virginia Tech has nine colleges.
 Here is a sample paragraph:

 The university offers bachelor's degree programs through its eight undergraduate academic colleges: Agriculture and Life Sciences, Architecture and Urban Studies, Engineering, Liberal Arts and Human Sciences, Natural Resources and Environment, Pamplin College of Business, and Science, Virginia-Maryland College of Veterinary Medicine.
 On the postgraduate level, the university offers master's and doctoral degree programs through the Graduate School, a professional degree from the Virginia-Maryland College of Veterinary Medicine, and medical degree through the Virginia Tech Carilion School of Medicine.

 Copyrights in all publications published at Virginia Tech should list the university as the owner of the copyright regardless of the university college, department, program, center, institute, or other entity producing the publication.
 The copyright should appear as © followed by the year and the official name of the university — e.g., © 2019 Virginia Polytechnic Institute and State University.